Hi, I'm Lizzie.

 My History

-In 2013 I had a liver transplant as a result of long-term chronic illness.
+In 2013 I had a liver transplant as a result of long-term illness.
 By then, I had become a yoga teacher, Rolfer and craniosacral therapist, tools that proved invaluable through a complicated recovery process.

 During Covid, I met Gabor Maté and found Compassionate Inquiry as a deeper dive into understanding my own trauma.
 I subsequently became a practitioner, private mentor, and part of the training support team.